jd28/rollnw/README.md

 ## Graphics Layer Guardrails

 `lib/nw/gfx` is intentionally a thin rendering abstraction and Vulkan utility layer, not a game engine framework.
-See `lib/nw/gfx/THIN_LAYER_GUARDRAILS.md`.
+See the [gfx docs](https://jd28.github.io/rollnw/gfx/).

 ## Building / Installing